apache/mesos/docs/oversubscription.md

 based on measured resource usage slack (allocated but unused resources) and allocation slack.

- - (2) The slave keeps polling estimates from the resource estimator and tracks the latest estimate.
+ - (2) The agent keeps polling estimates from the resource estimator and tracks the latest estimate.

- - (3) The slave will send the total amount of oversubscribed resources to the master when the latest estimate is different from the previous estimate.
+ - (3) The agent will send the total amount of oversubscribed resources to the master when the latest estimate is different from the previous estimate.

 ### Resource tracking & scheduling algorithm